 Handles, spouts or lips as well as some decorations are attached once the trimming and carving are complete.

 The bowls is now set out to slowly dry completely.
 If handles or other additions have been added it is dried slowly so theses additions don’t separate from the rest of the pot.

 Fettle the Bowl (2 – 5 minutes)

-Once the bowl is completely dry it is often fettled or smoothed out.
+Once the bowl is completely dry it is often fettled - a process similar to sanding.
 Fettling will remove any remaining rough edges, small pieces of scrap clay and smooth any small nicks that may have been created while the bowl was being trimmed and dried.
 Until the bowl is fired it is extremely fragile and will easily break while being fettled if too much pressure is applied.